EuroProofNet/europroofnet.github.io/_pages/grants.md

 - team with low resources
 - balance over the action life time between people, teams, countries and working groups.

-**Changing the dates of an STSM, or cancelling an STSM?**

-In case you need to change the dates of an accepted STSM, you need to inform the STSM coordinators as soon as possible and provide new dates so that the STSM ends before the end of October.

-In case you need to cancel an accepted STSM, you need to inform the STSM coordinators as soon as possible.

 **Preparing your mission**

-Once your STSM proposal has been accepted, you receive a letter saying that you will receive the requested amount to cover your travel and accommodation.
-You are then responsible to buy the necessary flight/train tickets and accommodation by yourself, at your name and address.
+If your STSM proposal is accepted, you receive a mail saying that you will be granted the requested amount after your mission once you will have uploaded your report on the e-cost web site.
+Meanwhile, you are responsible to buy the necessary flight/train tickets and accommodation by yourself, at your own name and address.
+Be careful to take flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking some insurance) because EuroProofNet provides you with the requested grant and nothing more.

 **Advance on mission costs**